-§ 82.035.
+Tex.
+Gov't Code §82.035.
 Audit; Financial Report

-- (a) The financial transactions of the Board of Law Examiners are subject to audit by the state auditor in accordance with Chapter 321. - (b) The board shall file annually with the supreme court, the governor, and the presiding officer of each house of the legislature a copy of the annual financial report prepared by the board under Section 2101.011.
+- (a) The financial transactions of the Board of Law Examiners are subject to audit by the state auditor in accordance with Chapter 321. - (b)The board shall file annually with the supreme court, the governor, and the presiding officer of each house of the legislature a copy of the annual financial report prepared by the board under Section 2101.011.

-§ 82.036.
+Tex.
+Gov't Code §82.036.
 Foreign Attorneys